ruffle-rs/ruffle/RUFFLE_AQW_MEMORY_LEAK_REPORT.md

 memory actually in play; and a real implementation of `Loader.unloadAndStop`, which AQW calls on every zone change and which was previously a stub.

-**Is it fixed.** Yes, under the agreed reproduction.
-See sections 8 and 9.
+**Is it fixed.** The unbounded retention is fixed under the agreed reproduction (sections 8 and 9). **However, authenticated live AQW testing subsequently found a correctness defect in the fix** — it releases a movie's library while ActionScript still holds a class from that movie, which is exactly AQW's equipment pattern. **This fix must not ship in its current form.** See section 15.

 ## 2. Environment